Waziup/waziup-tests/Netboot.md

 Mouting the ISO image
 ---------------------

-On the server, the first thing to do is to mount localy the ISO image.
+On the server, the first thing to do is to mount localy the ISO image so we can access the files inside it.
-First, download an unzip an RPI ISO image.
+First, download and unzip an RPI ISO image.
 Then use kpartx to map the partitions inside the ISO:

 ```